Skip to main content

 Learn more about the differences between Cash vs Accrual accounting and how you can easily switch between them in Fiskl.

-To get the most out of your Trial Balance report:
+To get the most value from your Trial Balance report:

-1. Check for balance: Ensure that the total debits equal the total credits
+Ensure that the total debits equal the total credits.
+Any discrepancy indicates a bookkeeping error.

-2. Review account balances: Look for any unusual or unexpected balances
+Look for unusual or unexpected balances that may require investigation.

-3. Compare to previous periods: Identify significant changes in account balances over time
+Identify significant changes in account balances over time to spot trends or anomalies.

-4. Use as a basis for financial statements: The Trial Balance serves as a starting point for creating your Balance Sheet and P&L report
+Use the Trial Balance as your starting point for creating your Balance Sheet and P&L report.

-5. Investigate discrepancies: If you notice any errors or imbalances, trace them back to the original transactions
+If you notice errors or imbalances, trace them back to the original transactions.

 Click on any amount in the report to see a list of related transactions, helping you investigate specific entries.

-• Click the export button at the top right of the screen
+Click the export button at the top right of the screen and choose between Google Sheets or Excel format.

-• Click the print button at the top right of the screen
+Click the print button at the top right of the screen, then save as PDF or print a physical copy.

 All exported reports include a date and time stamp, as well as the selected accounting method.